BryceLagerberg/Login-System/README.md

 [ ] fix bug that says wrong username/password when logging in to an already logged in account

-[ ] all chat messages are outputing the same message regardless of input when logged in as bobby and sending to bryce, but works fine for other users bobby sends a message to. (havent been able to recreate this bug)
+[ ] all chat messages are outputing the same message regardless of input when logged in as bobby and sending to bryce, but works fine for other users bobby sends a message to. (havent been able to recreate this bug) (i think i recreated this finally)

 [ ] after a failed login the login window name always stays as 'Bad Login' it should change back to login window after a successful login, or when error message is closed.

 [ ] if you login with the enter key the computer makes a ping sound. doesnt happen if the login button is pressed though

+[ ] when a user puts a single quote in a transaction note it breaks the sql query string when posting the transaction to the table

 #IDEAS ON HOW TO COMPLETE ITEMS ON THE TO DO LIST--------------------------------------------------------------------------------------------